shaysugg/ComicKhan/README.md

 ![Image](images/mock.jpg?)

-ComicKhan is an app that helps you to read .cbz .cbr files with your iPhone and iPad.
+ComicKhan is an app that helps you to read .cbz .cbr files on your iPhone and iPad.

 # Features
 * Auto detect new comic files in the app document directory and extract them and showing their extraction progress